MIMO Channel Estimation using Score-Based Generative Models: Preliminaries

-Finally, the work in \cite{song2019generative} proposes to train a single score-based model using a weighted version of the loss in \eqref{eq:dsm} at multiple noise levels, as well as a learnable model (in practice, a deep neural network) $s_\theta$.
-The loss is \cite{song2019generative}:
+The work in \cite{song2019generative} proposes to train a single score-based model using a weighted version of the loss in \eqref{eq:dsm} at multiple noise levels, as well as a learnable model (in practice, a deep neural network) $s_\theta$ with parameters (weights) $\theta$.
+The loss function for this model is given by \cite{song2019generative}:

 The decision to weigh the predicted score at each noise level comes from formulating denoising score-matching as a variance-exploding (VE) diffusion process \cite{song2021maximum}.
-As the score $-\mathbf{Z} / \sigma^2$ tends towards infinity magnitude (hence the term \textit{exploding} variance) at very low values of $\sigma$, weighting with $\sigma^2$ compensates for this and stabilizes the objective.
+As $-\mathbf{Z} / \sigma^2$ tends towards infinity magnitude for small $\sigma$, weighting with $\sigma^2$ compensates for this and stabilizes learning.
+Finally, the learned score function $\psi_{\tilde{H} | H}$ is used to draw samples from the posterior distribution in the sequel.